-Have you ever tried applying for an Indonesian e-Visa online?
+Have you ever applied for an Indonesian e-Visa online?

 If so, be cautious.
-Recently, a traveler shared a very new scam tactic on Reddit, specifically targeting those who have just completed their visa application.
+Recently, travelers on Reddit have shared a new scam targeting those who have just completed their visa applications.

-Here’s how it works: You apply for the electronic Visa on Arrival (e-VOA) through the Indonesian Immigration website, thinking everything’s sorted.
-Then, one or two days later, an email suddenly pops up in your inbox.
+Here’s how it works: You apply for an electronic Visa on Arrival (e-VOA) on the official Indonesian immigration website, thinking everything is settled.
+Then, a day or two later, an email suddenly appears in your inbox.

-The letter states that you need to reissue a ‘Mandatory Entry Declaration Card,’ and without it, you won’t be allowed to enter the country.
-Please click the link to make the payment as soon as possible.
+The email claims you need to apply for a ‘Mandatory Entry Declaration Card,’ stating that without it, you won’t be allowed to enter the country, and urges you to click a link to make a payment.

-Here’s the key point—this letter contains your real name and your application number.
-It’s not the kind of obvious spam email that’s randomly sent out; it genuinely knows what you’ve just applied for.
+Here’s the kicker—the email includes your real name and your application number.
+It’s not the kind of obvious spam email you’d immediately dismiss; it genuinely knows what you’ve just applied for.

-Many people see this and believe it, click through to make payment, and are even asked to transfer money using cryptocurrency.
+Many people, seeing this, believe it’s legitimate, click through to make the payment, and are even asked to transfer money using cryptocurrency.

-Because the ‘Customs Declaration Form’ is indeed a real thing.
+Because the “Arrival Declaration Card” is indeed a real thing.

-Starting from September 2025, travelers entering Indonesia will indeed need to complete an electronic declaration called the All Indonesia Arrival Card (AIAC).
-Scammers are taking advantage of this—playing on your uncertainty about whether it costs anything or how to complete it—and posing as officials to charge fees.
+Starting from September 2025, incoming travelers to Indonesia will need to fill out an electronic declaration called the All Indonesia Arrival Card (AIAC).
+Scammers are exploiting this uncertainty—whether it costs money or how to proceed—by posing as official entities to charge fees.

-But the truth is: AIAC declaration is completely free, with no additional fees!
+But the truth is: The AIAC declaration is completely free, with no additional charges!

 Common Scams in Bali